Threshold phenomenon and traveling waves for heterogeneous integral equations and epidemic models: Traveling waves

-Before going into the details of the proofs, let us explain the strategy that we will employ.
+The strategy of proof we employ here is inspired by some techniques developped for the study of KPP reaction-diffusion equations, see \cite{NR} for instance.

 To build traveling waves solutions to \eqref{eq waves}, we will use a supersolution-subsolution algorithm.
-A key-point will be the following computation: let $\rho,c >0$ and $e\in \mathbb{S}^{N-1}$ be chosen.
+A key-point is the following computation: let $\rho,c >0$ and $e\in \mathbb{S}^{N-1}$ be chosen.
 Then, for $\phi \in C^{0}_{per}(\R^N)$, we have

 where $\mc S_{\rho,c,e}$ is defined by \eqref{Slc}.
-For notational simplicity, we assume from now on that the direction $e\in \mathbb{S}^{N-1}$ is fixed, and we omit it in the indices from now on.
-We recall that we let $\lambda_1(\rho,c)$ denote the principal periodic eigenvalue of $\mc S_{\rho,c}$.
+For notational simplicity, we assume that the direction $e\in \mathbb{S}^{N-1}$ is fixed, and we omit it in the indices from now on.
+We recall that $\lambda_1(\rho,c)$ denotes the principal periodic eigenvalue of $\mc S_{\rho,c}$.
 We let $\phi_{\rho,c}$ be an associated positive principal periodic eigenfunction.
 It follows from the computation \eqref{calc waves} that